lukaszkorecki/DotFiles/Readme.md

 Hi, it's cool that you're taking a look at my configs and such.
-It's not a framework or anything and I've been stripping down the dependencies (for example oh-my-zsh, vim plugins and others) so that the configs stay as small as possible.
+It's not a framework or anything and I've been stripping down the dependencies (for example oh-my-zsh, rake, vim plugins and others) so that the configs stay as small as possible.

 If you want to use them though....

 ### You'll need this:

 - git
-- ruby (min 1.8.7)
+- make

-### dotFiles are focused on these tools:
+Here's a list of tools I can't work without:

-- vim 7.3 (7.1 is probably fine)
+- vim 7.3 (>7.1  is probably fine)
-- tmux
+- tmux (latest)
-- rake
-- zsh
+- zsh (latest)

+Programming languages I use on daily basis:

+- Ruby
+- Javascript / CoffeeScript
+- Shell (bash/zsh)

 ### How to setup (once you got the stuff above)

     cd ~
-    git clone git@github.com:lukaszkorecki/DotFiles.git .DotFiles
+    git clone git@github.com:lukaszkorecki/DotFiles.git .DotFiles # it HAS to be .DotFiles cd .DotFiles
-    cd .DotFiles
-    rake setup
+    make setup

 ### Optional stuff but really cool to have (and use)

+- mutt
 - ctags (latest svn)
 - mcabber
 - pry
-- spotify
 - tmuxinator
 - mcabber
 - coffeetags

 I also play with:

 - Chicken Scheme
 - Clojure
 - Python
+- Node.js

-so you'll probably find some things relating to them.
+so you'll probably find some things related to them.